 Ellie Evans - Faststream Recruitment

-When did you embark on your career with Faststream and what enticed you to apply for the role?
+When did you embark on your career with Faststream, and what enticed you to apply for the role?

-Since joining the business, you have progressed immensely and are now working with many global maritime businesses, what do you attribute to your success?
+Since joining the business, you have progressed immensely and are now working with many global maritime businesses.
+What do you attribute to your success?

-I believe that it is a blend of being trusted to have full autonomy within my role but also getting support when I need it.
-I feel heard and valued within my role and this has given me the confidence to grow my desk and continue my professional development.
+I believe that it is a blend of being trusted to have full autonomy within my role, but also getting support when I need it.
+I feel heard and valued within my role, and this has given me the confidence to grow my desk and continue my professional development.

 I have had the unique opportunity of being integrated into their recruitment team, which is incredibly rare.
 The client views me as a team member, which is fantastic as it demonstrates the true value of the client partnership.
 I believe that offering my recruitment expertise and adding value has allowed me to have a great deal of influence within our client's recruitment process.